dpinney/coopforecast/forecast_app/static/instructions.md

 You can write your own code by looking at the `post_data` in `cli.py` to inform your own script.
 Regardless, using `request.Session` to login, and posting a file to the data views will upload your file.

+## How is accuracy measured?

+The goal of the model is to minimize “Mean Absolute Percent Error” or [MAPE](https://en.m.wikipedia.org/wiki/Mean_absolute_percentage_error).
+MAPE is a measure of the error between the actual and predicted values.

+When creating any model, data is split into a "train" and a "test" dataset.
+Usually this is an 80/20 split respectively.
+The model learns from training data while the test data is hidden from it.
+After the model has trained, we then compare the model’s forecasts on the test data set.
+This ensures that it’s actually learning general relationships instead of fitting narrowly to the data we give it.
+It's similar to making sure a student doesn’t just memorize the answers to a test instead of learning the underlying concepts.
+For a grid engineer's purposes, expect that the "test" error reflects the amount of certainty you should invest the day’s forecast.

 ## Read More